Loading...

 7. How many times can I attempt DASA?

-There is no restriction on the number of attempts, provided the candidate meets the age and academic eligibility criteria each year.
+There is no explicit restriction on attempts, provided the candidate meets all eligibility criteria, including the age limit.

 8. Is there any negative marking in DASA seat allotment?